Unseen Visual Anomaly Generation

 \subsection{Experimental Setup}

-\textbf{Datasets \& setups.} We conduct extensive experiments on MVTec AD \cite{bergmann2019mvtec} and VisA \cite{zou2022spot}.
-For the different anomaly detection scenarios, we randomly select $k$ normal samples from their training sets, where $k=1,2,4, \text{all}$ for the 1, 2, 4-shot and full-shot setups, respectively.
-We condition on the $k$ selected normal images and generate $100k$ and $5k$ anomalous samples with corresponding annotations for the few-shot and full-shot tasks respectively.
-Then we use them to train VLAD.
-Under the general assumption in AD that anomaly types are unknown, we utilize a common text prompt "A photo of a $[cls]$ that is damaged" for anomaly generation by default.
-Since few-shot anomaly detection performance is significantly influenced by the selected normal samples, we report the mean and standard deviation over five runs, while we only conduct a single run for the full-shot setup.
+\textbf{Datasets.} We conduct extensive experiments on MVTec AD \cite{bergmann2019mvtec} and VisA \cite{zou2022spot}, two benchmarks for industrial anomaly detection.
+MVTec AD includes $5, 000$ images across $15$ object and texture categories with pixel-level annotations for defects, while VisA contains $10, 821$ images from $12$ categories with annotations.

-\textbf{Evaluation metrics.} For the anomaly detection task, we employ five metrics to thoroughly evaluate the detection performance.
-We evaluate the results with image-level and pixel-level Area Under the Receiver Operating Characteristic (AUROC), denoted as I-AUC and P-AUC, respectively.
-Additionally, we report the image-level and pixel-level max-F1 scores~\cite{WinClip}, denoted as I-F1 and P-F1, and Per-Region-Overlap~\cite{MVTec-AD} denoted as PRO.
+\textbf{Evaluation Metrics.} To evaluate the anomaly generation results quantitatively, we employ Inception Score (IS) to measure the generation quality and Intra-cluster pairwise LPIPS distance (IC-LPIPS)~\cite{ojha2021few} to evaluate the generation diversity.
+We also validate the effectiveness of our generated image samples by training anomaly detection frameworks using our generated data.
+For the anomaly detection task, we employ five metrics to thoroughly evaluate the detection performance: image-level and pixel-level Area Under the Receiver Operating Characteristic (AUROC), denoted as I-AUC and P-AUC, respectively, the image-level and pixel-level max-F1 scores~\cite{WinClip}, denoted as I-F1 and P-F1, and Per-Region-Overlap~\cite{MVTec-AD} denoted as PRO.

-\textbf{Implementation details.} For anomaly generation, we deploy the pretrained SD model~\footnote{\href{https://huggingface.co/runwayml/stable-diffusion-v1-5}{\url{https://huggingface.co/runwayml/stable-diffusion-v1-5}}}.
-For anomaly detection, we construct the anomaly detection module with ViT-L/14~\footnote{\href{https://github.com/mlfoundations/open_clip}{\url{https://github.com/mlfoundations/open_clip}}} and train the model on the generated anomalous samples for 200 training epochs and a learning rate of 1e-4.
-During training, following ~\cite{anomalygpt}, we use MVTec AD as auxiliary data for VisA and VisA as auxiliary data for MVTec AD.
-More implementation details are provided in Appendix Sec.~\ref{implementation}.
+\textbf{Implementation Details.} For anomaly generation, we deploy the pretrained SD model with $T=100$ and $\gamma=0.25$.
+Following ~\cite{zhang2024realnet}, we apply binary thresholding to extract a foreground mask for each normal guidance image, which acts as mask guidance for generation.
+More implementation details are provided in the supplementary material.